check-spelling/check-spelling-docs/Behavior-change:-Consumed-line-endings.md

-# Breaking change: Consumed line endings
+# Behavior change: Consumed line endings

 Through 0.0.19, the line ending was included as part of the line being parsed.